What is cervical cancer?

-Surgery: A simple hysterectomy, or removal of the uterus, may be an option for early-stage cervical cancer that has not spread.
-A radical hysterectomy, or removal of the uterus, part of the vagina and local lymph nodes, is used for more advanced cancer.
+Surgery: A hysterectomy, or removal of the uterus, may be an option for early-stage cervical cancer that has not spread.
+A radical hysterectomy, or removal of the uterus, part of the vagina and local lymph nodes, may be done in more advanced cases.
 After a hysterectomy a woman cannot become pregnant.

 Radiation therapy: Radiation may be used to kill cancer cells that remain after surgery or to shrink tumors that cannot be surgically removed.

 Chemotherapy: Traditional chemotherapy works by killing fast-growing cells, including cancer cells.
-It can also destroy rapidly dividing healthy cells, such as those in the gut or hair follicles, leading to side effects that include nausea and hair loss.
+It can also destroy rapidly dividing healthy cells, leading to side effects such as nausea and hair loss.

 For more information on cervical cancer, visit: